 What is the hardest part of being a POCF?

 I’m trying not to cry.
 There are two parts: The uncertainty of the job itself is very taxing, not just for me, but I have to be strong for three other people.
 That’s something that can’t be taught.
 So, I don’t get to feel the feels.
 And there was a time that I didn’t feel the feels, which I don’t think is healthy.

 I give myself one day without the kids.
 My best friend takes them.
 I feel like it’s healthy for me to get it out and move on.
 This is the life we chose, and we love it, but that doesn’t make it easy.

-I feel like loving someone and liking someone is really different.
+I feel like loving someone and liking someone are really different.
 And I really like him these days (she says, laughing).

 Being strong to 3 small kids that don’t understand the concept of time is really hard.
-There’s a lot of questions.
+There are a lot of questions.
 “When’s daddy coming home?”

 When you’re on day 70, how do you safely break?